TeachinArt.com

 • Take wheel throwing to the next level (Nan Rothwell - wheel throwing projects that will challenge your throwing skills)

-• Faceted teapot sets (Connie Christensen - how to make your own teapot set with a lovely serving tray, cups, saucers, creamer and more)
+• Faceted teapot sets (Connie Christensen - how to make a faceted functional teapot with a serving tray, matching cups, saucers, and creamer.)

-• Wheel thrown porcelain dinnerware (Antoinette Badenhorst - learn how to throw your own chinaware on the pottery wheel)
+• Wheel thrown porcelain dinnerware (Antoinette Badenhorst - How to throw fine translucent porcelain kitchenware on the pottery wheel)

-• Wheel thrown teapots (Antoinette Badenhorst - learn to throw functional teapots on the wheel)
+• Wheel thrown teapots (Antoinette Badenhorst - How to throw functional clay teapots on the wheel.)

 TeachinArt provides several online workshops for pottery glazes.
 From gas firing to electrical firing, from understanding glazes to making your own glazes.